When You Easily Get Drained And Tired In Social Situations

 This point is analogous to training to increase your cardio endurance.
 I've found that if you work at staying in social situations past the point where you'd normally want to leave you can gradually increase your tolerance to them.
 It can be hard going at first, but it may be surprising how over time you can come to enjoy spending a whole day with your friends if you practice resisting that urge to pack it in after a few hours.

 Like I said, treat it like exercising and gradually work your way up.
 If you're socializing and you feel tired, tell yourself you'll stay for just another half hour.
 Maybe make a game of lasting as long as you can.
 Try to have as a good time as possible when you're out as well.
 Don't just go off into your own little world and run out the clock.
-You may have more fun than you expected and feel glad you didn't pack it in early.
+You may have more fun than you expected and feel glad you didn't head out early.
 However, if you push yourself to remain in a situation, but feel groggy and unenthusiastic during the last stretch, don't worry about it.
 How one 'training session' goes doesn't matter much in the long run, as long as your tolerance is increasing overall.

 Just be around people more often